-A remittance advice letter, also known as a remittance advice slip, is a letter sent by the customer to the supplier/seller in order to inform that the seller’s invoice has been paid.
-This is usually accompanied by the cheque the customer sends as a payment.
+A remittance advice letter, also known as a remittance advice slip, is a letter sent by the customer to the supplier/seller in order to inform them that the seller’s invoice has been paid.
+This is usually accompanied by the cheque the customer sends us a payment.

 If the payment is not being made through cheque, the letter can simply be sent solely.
 Although, it is not a mandatory document yet the customer sends it to help the seller match his invoices with the payments and hence manage his account statements and ledgers easily.